 Understanding that the human condition is psychologically derived, not innate, means that Blake also understood that our condition would be healed when the explanation of the human condition was at last found — unlike instincts which we are born with and are thus unchangeable, psychosis can be healed with understanding.
 As Blake famously prophesised in his appropriately titled 1790 poem The Marriage of Heaven and Hell, ‘When the doors of perception are cleansed, man will see things as they truly are.
 For man has closed himself up, till he sees all things through narrow chinks of his cavern.’
 And, interestingly, the final words of Paton’s acclaimed 1948 book about apartheid, Cry, the Beloved Country, also allude to humanity’s dream of one day finding the real answer to why humans don’t live in accordance with the cooperative, loving integrative meaning of existence, and, through finding that answer, freeing itself from the terrible ‘bondage of fear’ of our condition: ‘But when that dawn will come, of our emancipation, from the fear of bondage and the bondage of fear, why, that is a secret.’

-Humanity’s hope and faith has always been that one day we would be able to reconcile ‘the Two Contrary States’ of the human condition, and, as a result of doing so, liberate ourselves from ‘the bondage’ of our species’ immensely psychologically upsetting sense of unworthiness or guilt.
+Humanity’s hope and faith has always been that one day we would be able to explain the human condition and reconcile ‘the Two Contrary States’ of ’innocence’ and ‘experience’, and, as a result of doing so, liberate ourselves from ‘the bondage’ of our species’ immensely psychologically upsetting sense of unworthiness or guilt.
 And it is this explanation of the paradox of the human condition — this all-important, world-saving, psychosis-addressing-and-relieving, real biological explanation of the human condition — that is presented in FREEDOM and throughout these WTM Emails.
-And as explained in WTM Email 43, the effect of finally knowing and understanding and living with this explanation is that it transforms humans from ‘the bondage’ of their psychologically insecure, human-condition-stricken existence to a psychologically secure and mature, human-condition-free state.
+And as is explained in WTM Email 17, the effect of finally knowing and understanding and living with this explanation is that it transforms humans from ‘the bondage’ of their psychologically insecure, human-condition-stricken existence to a psychologically secure and mature, human-condition-free state.
 This is the explanation that lifts the so-called burden of guilt from the shoulders of the human race.
 This is the explanation that ends the condemnation that we humans have had to endure for so long, that explains that ‘he who made the lamb [DID] make thee’!

 - - - - - - - - - - - - - - - - - -